Dre Campbell Farm

 65 Plants You Can Grow in Clay Soil

-If your soil is sticky when wet or cracks when it’s dry, chances are you’ve got clay soil.
-But don’t worry; there are plenty of plants that will thrive in this type of soil.
+If your soil is sticky when wet or cracks when it’s dry, chances are you have clay soil.
+But don’t worry; plenty of plants will thrive in this type of soil.

 However odd it may sound, clay is one of the best soil types for your garden.
-Because its particles are much smaller than those of other soil types like sand, silt, or loam [1], its distinctive qualities make it ideal for plant growth.
+Its particles are smaller than those in sand, silt, or loam [1].
+This unique quality makes it great for plant growth.

-Overall, clay soil is great for certain plants because of its water-holding capacity.
-Plus, it holds on to nutrients very well.
+Overall, clay soil is great for certain plants because of its water-holding capacity and ability to hold onto nutrients.
 With proper care, you don’t need to use as much irrigation or fertilizer.

 Vegetables That Grow Well in Clay Soil